 Eligible retirees and beneficiaries may receive cost-of-living adjustments (COLAs) on the pension and supplemental benefits as determined in accordance with the TVARS Rules.
 The calculation of the COLA is based on the increase in the 12-month average of the CPI-U when the CPI-U exceeds by as much as 1 percent the CPI-U average for the prior year for which an adjustment was made minus 0.25 percent, with a 6.00 percent cap in any one year.
-Based on the above calculation, the COLA was 0.99 percent in calendar year 2017.
-There was no COLA awarded for calendar year 2016, because the change in the 12-month average of the CPI-U did not exceed 1 percent.
+Based on the above calculation, the COLA was 1.84 percent in calendar year 2018.
+The COLA was 0.99 percent in calendar year 2017.